KonoSuba: Theatrical film

-On June 25, 2018, a film adaptation was announced to be in development at J.C.Staff.
-The cast and staff reprised their roles from the TV series.
-The film is titled and it premiered in Japan on August 30, 2019.
+In July 2017, Jun Fukushima and Takahashi, the voice actors of Kazuma and Megumin respectively, announced plans for a new KonoSuba anime project.
+In June 2018, a film adaptation was announced to be in development at J.C.Staff.
+The cast and staff reprised their roles from the television series.
+Titled the film was released in Japan on August 30, 2019.
 Crunchyroll began streaming the English subtitled and English dub version on March 25, 2020, and on January 1, 2021, respectively.